 Ok, so now you have your icons on Desktop.
 But what about sorting and lining up?
 Start again by right-clicking (tapping and holding on touch screens) an empty area of Desktop.

 In Windows XP, move mouse pointer to Arrange Icons By and click Name.

 You can also sort Desktop icons by size, type or date the item was last modified.

 Now you have your icons lined up by name and you can still move them around the Desktop by clicking and holding mouse button on an icon and moving it to any place you like.

 If you want your icons arrangement to be fixed to a setting, right-click an empty Desktop area again.

 In Windows XP, choose Arrange Icons By and click Auto Arrange.

 If you want Desktop icons arranged in fixed size rows and columns plus prevent icon overlapping, select Align to Grid (Windows XP) or Align icons to grid (Windows Vista, 7, 8 and 8.1).
 If not, deselect it and you are able to move any icon to any position you like.

 To clear the whole Desktop and show just wallpaper, deselect Show desktop icons.
 This will hide all icons on Desktop until you enable Show desktop icons again.

-In Windows Vista, 7 and 8, you can also select Desktop icon size by selecting Large icons, Medium icons or Small icons.
+In Windows Vista and later, you can also select Desktop icon size by selecting Large icons, Medium icons or Small icons.